DigitalOceanPHP/Client/README.md

 // get all droplets as an array
 $droplets = $pager->fetchAll($client->droplet(), 'getAll');

-// get all droplets as a Generator which yields new results
+// get all droplets as a Generator which lazily yields
-// as they become available
+// new results as they become available
 $droplets = $pager->fetchAllLazy($client->droplet(), 'getAll');
 ```